-for Custom presets - Save, Save As and Cancel
+- for Factory presets Save As or Cancel - for Custom presets Save, Save As and Cancel

 When creating a new preset, you must enter a new name in the Save Preset window before clicking the Save As button.
 Click Cancel to discard changes and return to the Audio Processor page.